-Competitive trading conditions in the UK and Europe exist which could affect revenue.
+Church & Dwight UK Limited identify competitive trading conditions in the UK and Europe as a principal risk to the entity which could affect revenue.
 This risk has been mitigated by marketing a broad product range across many countries and maintaining strong relationships with customers, whilst also expanding into wider geographical territories.
-With regards to Covid-19 specifically, the Company is suitably placed with a number of non-discretionary products in the market to withstand the expected negative economic impact.
-The Company has continued to manufacture and maintain supply chains ensuring the continuous supply to market of our products.